ChanthMiao/ghc-wiki-mirror/javascript.md

 ## wasm32-wasi-ghc

+**Target: Web Assembly**.
 Use C to WebAssembly toolchain to compile native RTS into wasm.
 Add support for a new `wasi` platform to the RTS in addition to `posix` and `win32`.

 - RTS: reuse native RTS
 - C to WebAssembly toolchain: wasi-sdk